sebbeyer/DLH_project_168/README.md

 ## Trained Models

 Model checkpoints have been created and are available in the repository.
 Make sure to save those in the same directory with the notebook or to update the directory.
+Use the commented-out notebook to only evaluate model performance using the test dataset.